Shivukumarmh/VAAYU-Drug-Discovery-and-inventory-Management/README.md

 ### Getting Started

-To get started with this project, clone the repository and follow the setup instructions in the [Installation](#installation) section.
-For detailed guidance on using the generative AI model and demand forecasting tools, refer to the [Documentation](#documentation).
+To get started with this project, clone the repository and follow the setup instructions in the [Installation] section.
+For detailed guidance on using the generative AI model and demand forecasting tools, refer to the [Documentation].

 ### Installation